lostjared/Acid.Cam.v2.OSX/README.md

     $ ffmpeg -i "input.file.mp4" -c:v libx265 -tag:v hvc1 -crf 22 output.file.mp4

-This version shares some code with libacidcam, so sometimes, when I update the parts that are shared show up in both projects. libacidcam uses C++/OpenCV and Autotools, and this macOS program uses Objective-C++/Cocoa/OpenCV and Xcode
+This iteration of the software shares code with libacidcam, leading to updates in shared components reflecting in both projects simultaneously. libacidcam is developed using C++ with OpenCV and employs Autotools, while the macOS application utilizes Objective-C++ alongside Cocoa and OpenCV, with Xcode as the development environment.

-This project was created in hopes of providing some entertainment, or for the Glitch artist to give you an image/video to use with other tools.
-I call the art that I create with Acid Cam "Acid Glitch," but you can call it whatever you want.
-It is just meant to be a tool to use with other programs to help aid in the creation of artistic images/videos.
+The inception of this project was driven by the desire to offer entertainment and serve as a resource for Glitch artists, providing them with distinctive images or videos for further creative application.
+The art produced with Acid Cam, termed "Acid Glitch," is open for interpretation, allowing users to define their creations in their own terms.
+Essentially, Acid Cam is designed as a complementary tool for other software, facilitating the creation of artistic images or videos.

-Acid Cam's effects are created by using Acid Cam 'filters', or pieces of code that distort an image and can be combined to produce some exciting effects.
-The project currently has over 2,000 filters to mix and match and supports output as MPEG-4 or H.264.
+Acid Cam generates its unique effects through "filters" – segments of code designed to alter an image in various ways, which can be layered together to achieve intriguing effects.
+Currently, the project boasts over 2,000 filters available for experimentation, supporting outputs in MPEG-4 or H.264 formats.

-5.20.19: I upgraded the program's OpenCV library files to version 3.4.6, and some of it has changed.
-The OpenCV header files included now have a warning from possible misuse of a comma.
-Also, I am on Mojave, and the GUI scales windows up and down automatically while still having a resolution of 5K.
-The problem is OpenCV has code that resizes the window, and it is not sized correctly.
-I will work on fixing these issues, but the version of OpenCV I compiled contains OpenCL support.
-Just on my computer with the new libraries, it moves much faster.
+As of May 20, 2019, the software underwent an upgrade to its OpenCV library components to version 3.4.6, introducing changes including warnings in the OpenCV header files regarding potential comma misuse.
+Operating on Mojave, I've observed that the GUI automatically adjusts window sizes, yet maintains a 5K resolution.
+This adjustment conflicts with OpenCV's window resizing code, leading to improper sizing.
+Efforts to resolve these issues are underway, particularly as the compiled version of OpenCV now includes OpenCL support, significantly enhancing processing speed on my setup.

-I can confirm Acid Cam works with Elgato Camlink 4K.
-With this device, you can use any HDMI device as a Webcam source for Acid Cam.
-Combined with OBS, you can live stream your self filtering video games/yourself on your camcorder in real-time with audio.
+Moreover, Acid Cam has been confirmed to be compatible with Elgato Camlink 4K.
+This compatibility allows for the use of any HDMI-enabled device as a webcam source in Acid Cam.
+When used in conjunction with OBS, it enables live streaming of video game playthroughs or personal camcorder footage with real-time filtering and audio integration.
 The Start Session

 ![creenShot1](https://github.com/lostjared/Acid.Cam.v2.OSX/blob/master/screens/session.png?raw=true "screenshot1")